rbseaver/resume/README.md

-# resume
+# RESUME

-Keeping my resume under version control because why not?
+Just a small repo to version control my resume.